 Step 2: Prioritize Daytime Fueling

-Action: Create a perfect sleep environment to minimize wake-ups caused by light, noise, or temperature.
+Action: Create a perfect sleep environment to minimize wake-ups caused by light.
+Ensure 100% blackout conditions for sleep.
+[8] [9]

 Step 4: Encourage Self-Soothing: The Key 4-Month Sleep Regression Fix